Home

 Listening Skill and Strategy

 When you have discussions with your staff or your customers, commonly there is one person talking and the others are listening.
-But often what’s happening is that the listener is already forming their reply or may be thinking about something else entirely.

-How effective is communication without active listening?
 Not very, particularly in stressful or conflict situations.

-Listening actively is very effective in sales and customer service situations.
-Key account management is successful when you have account managers and good customer service representatives who are effective communicators.
 You need to focus your sales force management efforts on ensuring you have a group of strong communicators.
 And, if you need to improve effective listening in your sales group, consider the advantages of outsourcing.
 Then focus the sales management consulting firm on developing stronger listening skills.

 The 'almost listening' approach is very common (we live in a world of multi-taskers); and this is even more true when the discussion or communication is one where you are trying to defend a position.
 If you are on the defense, your mind is focused on building the response; it is not focused on what the other person is saying to you.